 Exactly what the ‘active ingredient’ is remains a bit of a mystery.
-Aloe vera is rich in mucopolysaccharides, one of which is called acemannan, but also contains lignins, enzymes, antiseptic agents plus vitamins, minerals, essential fats and amino acids.
+Aloe vera is rich in mucopolysaccharides, one of which is called acemannan, but also contains lignins, enzymes, antiseptic agents plus vitamins, minerals, essential fats and Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….
 Researcher by Doctor Jeffrey Bland found that adding Aloe vera to one’s daily diet improved digestion, absorption and elimination139.
 As such, it is an aid to digestion.
 There is some controversy about the best source.
 Most authorities agree that too much ‘aloin’, an ingredient in the outer flesh, has a purgative effect.
 Hence, some companies ‘fillet’ the leaf to produce a gel from the inner part.

 Other companies process the whole leaf in such a way to remove the aloin.
 Concentration also varies from one product to another.
 Technicalities aside, there seems great benefit in taking a measure of Aloe Vera each day as a general health tonic.
 Berries Berries and other fruits with a purple/blue colour such as black grapes, bilberries, cranberries, blackcurrants and blueberries are especially rich in a type of flavonoid called anthocyanidins and proanthocyanidins.
 These phytonutrients are very powerful antioxidants and anti-inflammatory agents.
-They are substantially stronger than vitamin E in this regard140 and are well worth including in your diet, either by eating berries when available or by supplementing concentrated extracts.
-Many advanced antioxidant formulas now contain a source of these flavonoids, for example bilberry extract.
+They are substantially stronger than What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound… in this regard140 and are well worth including in your diet, either by eating berries when available or by supplementing concentrated extracts.
+Many advanced Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… formulas now contain a source of these flavonoids, for example bilberry extract.